rchain/architecture-docs/contracts/contract-design.rst

-This model depicts two contracts, which both may receive and send messages.
-Eventually, :code:`Contract1` is prompted to send a value, :code:`v`, on the channel, :code:`address`, which is the address of :code:`Contract2`.
+This model depicts two contracts, both of which may receive and send messages.
+At some point, an external actor prompts :code:`Contract1` to send a value, :code:`v`, on the channel, :code:`address`, which is the address of :code:`Contract2`.
 Meanwhile, :code:`Contract2` listens on the :code:`address` channel for some value :code:`v`.
-After it receives :code:`v`, :code:`Contract2` invokes some process continuation with :code:`v` as an argument.
+After it receives :code:`v`, :code:`Contract2` invokes a process continuation with :code:`v` as an argument.
 These last two steps occur sequentially.

 Note that, this model assumes that at least the sender possesses the address of :code:`Contract2`.
 Also note that, after it sends :code:`v`, :code:`Contract1` has been run to termination, thus it is incapable of sending anything else unless prompted.
 Similarly, after it invokes its continuation, :code:`Contract2` has been run to termination, thus it is incapable of listening for any other messages.